Kurt A. Kissling

-Mr. Kissling counsels clients in the glass, utility, waste-to-energy, steel, chemical manufacturing, pulp and paper, petroleum, automotive, consumer products, cement, ethanol and wood products industries.
+Mr. Kissling has counseled clients in the glass, automotive, utility, waste-to-energy, steel, chemical manufacturing, food processing and/or agribusiness. pulp and paper, petroleum, consumer products, cement, ethanol and wood products industries.
 Representative engagements include:

 - shaping new regulation by participating in stakeholder groups, petitioning agencies for rule changes, and commenting on proposed changes to environmental rules and policies, including SIP rules, NAAQS designations, NESHAPs, climate change proposals and hazardous/solid waste rules

 - formulating preconstruction permitting strategies to account for New Source Review, air dispersion modeling, consent decree compliance and other legal requirements

 - managing self-audits under federal and state laws, regulations and policies

 - conducting environmental due diligence for business sales and acquisitions

 - representing potentially responsible parties, individually and as common counsel, with remediating, purchasing, selling and managing brownfields